marcocrowe/learn-java/exam-papers/2020-problem-solving-programming-fundamentals-prog06054-paper.md

             }
         }
         return winnerIndex;
+    }
+}
 ```

 ## Question 3 [TOTAL MARKS: 30]

 ### Question 3.A (8 Marks)

 List the advantages of a two-dimensional array over a one-dimensional array.

+### Answer 3.A

+1. **Organisation**: A two-dimensional array is a collection of elements arranged in rows and columns.
+This allows for better organisation of data.
+2. **Representation**: A two-dimensional array can represent data in a tabular form, which is more intuitive and easier to understand.
+3. **Efficiency**: A two-dimensional array can be more efficient in representing certain types of data, such as matrices.
+4. **Access**: A two-dimensional array allows for easy access to elements using two indices.
+5. **Flexibility**: A two-dimensional array can be used to represent complex data structures, such as tables, grids, and matrices.

 ### Question 3.B [22 Marks]